 The University of Pittsburgh found that Omega-3 fats can greatly improve mood.
 Some experts also say that eating chia seeds might fight anxiety and depression.

 Chia seeds contain high amounts of Omega-3s ALAs.
-ALAs have also been linked with treatment for depression and improving the mood.
+ALAs have also been linked with treatment for depression and improvement of mood.

 6) Chia Seeds Can Improve Your Gut Microbiome